Dividends, Bonus shares and

 - It provides immediate income to the shareholders.
 Dividends are good for the investors, particularly retirees, seeking regular incomes.

-- The Dividend income is taxable in the hands of shareholders.
+- The dividend income is taxable in the hands of shareholders.

-Special
+Special Dividend:

-Definition:
+· Definition:

-Special is a one-time, extraordinary
+A special is a one-time, extraordinary

 dividend paid by a company, often at a higher rate than regular

 dividends.
-It is not part of the normal pay out policy.
+It is not part of the normal payout policy.

-Reasons
+· Reasons

 for Special Dividend: